Updated July 28, 2023

 - The next important point comes is how to host?

-The other option is wordpress.com also, it can also host your site if you are not looking to host your site externally from somewhere.
-For the business purpose, they charge near to $300
+For the installation of WordPress, some online space will be required, and you can choose for a supporting company; the hosting company would provide you with a one-click installation of WordPress.
+The other option is wordpress.com; also, it can also host your site if you are not looking to host your site externally from somewhere.
+For the business purpose, they charge near to $300.

-- Next step comes is website planning, so now you should think about how to handle the following things carefully –
+The next step comes is website planning, so now you should think about how to handle the following things carefully:

 - How will be your home page structure and what the tabs and trees would contain.

 - Which plugins will be supported if you are thinking to incorporate any into your website.

 - Domain name selection and backup for the website.

 - Payment gateways, easiest is to choose Paypal.